sylvainpolletvillard/pwa-workshop/1-manifest/README.md

 - [https://app-manifest.firebaseapp.com/](https://app-manifest.firebaseapp.com/)
 - [Web App Manifest Generator](https://tomitm.github.io/appmanifest/).

-Using one of these tools, generate a comprehensive manifest file.
+Using one of these tools, generate a manifest file for the app.
 Your manifest should at least contain the following properties: `name`,`short_name`, `lang`,`start_url`, `display: 'standalone'`, `theme_color` and `icons` with at least two PNG icons and one SVG at the recommended sizes.
 You can find example icons in the `app/icons` folder.

 The manifest can then be saved in a text file called `manifest.json` in the app root folder.